Dynom/ImaginaryDocker/README.md

 * To have more fine-grained control over the versions

 ## Non goals
 * To build the smallest possible image.
-Currently the size is around 900MiB, which is enormous.
-However, significantly reducing it will be a lot of work
+Significantly reducing it will be a lot of work to maintain
 * To have a major coverage in version numbers.
 If you need a specific combination, fork, define and build